tlk999/tingbot.com/_posts/2015-12-06-008 - Soooo you may have heard....md

 ---
 layout: post
-title: “Soooo you may have heard…“
+title: "Soooo you may have heard…"
 date: 2015-12-06 11:00:00
 author: Ken